testdrivenio/django-aloe-bdd/example_bdd/README.md

     ])
 ```

-You complete the filtering by adjusting the `friends()` method on the manager.
+Complete the filtering by adjusting the `friends()` method on the manager.

 **example/models.py**